Ohio generally has a temperate climate, with cold winters and humid summers. The landscape is made up of small rugged hills.

 Ohio is a state located in the eastern north-central US.
 It is bordered on the north by Michigan and the Canadian province of Ontario; on the east by Pennsylvania and West Virginia; on the south by West Virginia and Kentucky and on the west by Indiana.
 The geographic center of the state is in Delaware County.
+The total boundary length of the state is 997 miles.

 The landscape of Ohio has three distinct topographical regions: the foothills of the Allegheny Mountains, the Erie lakeshore, and the central plains in the western half of the state.

-region is characterized by sandy beaches.
+It extends for nearly three-fourths of the northern boundary of Ohio.
+The region is characterized by sandy beaches.

-- The Central Plains: These extend to the western boundary of the state with Indiana.
+These extend to the western boundary of the state with Indiana.
 The region is distinguished by undulating hills that decline in altitude as they reach the serpentine Ohio River.

 |Area||44,825 square miles|